This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 (3 min. walk)

-The church was designed by Father Christoph Vogler, a Jesuit priest, and Brother Kaspar Meglinger.
+The Jesuit church was designed by Father Christoph Vogler, a Jesuit priest, and Brother Kaspar Meglinger.
 Meglinger is also known for his work on the triangular paintings on the Spreuer Bridge, which you’ll be crossing next.
-The exterior of the church is relatively simple, but the interior is richly adorned with elaborate stucco work, sculptures, and frescoes.

 6. Spreuer Bridge